Update for ObamaCare Coverage and ObamaCare Repeal in 2017

 Below is an updated overview of where ObamaCare and its replacement plan stands now that Trump has been elected and repeal efforts have begun.

-BOTTOM LINE: Repeal is near certain, and Republicans have already begun the process via what is known as “budget reconciliation“.
-Despite this, ObamaCare is on for 2017 until further notice.
-If you haven’t gotten covered yet, you should before the changes begin, time is running out.
-Different replacement plans are in the works (and although there is no official replacement, I’ve read the past GOP bills and can essentially tell you what is in there… it is what is in HIP 2.0, the House “Better Way”, the Price plan, and of course Trump’s plan).
+PAST UPDATE: Repeal of some key provisions is near certain, and Republicans have already begun the process via what is known as “budget reconciliation.“ Despite this, ObamaCare is on until further notice.
+If you haven’t gotten covered yet, you should before the changes begin Different replacement plans are in the works (and although there is no official replacement, I’ve read the past GOP bills and can essentially tell you what is in there… it is what is in HIP 2.0, the House “Better Way”, the Price plan, and of course Trump’s plan).
 That means there will likely be replacements that look like they are keeping protections like the preexisting ban, but aren’t.
 Keep checking back for updates.

 THE EFFECTS OF REPEAL: Some past Republican repeal and replace plans have had drastic effects on the budget, costs, and coverage.
 See what the CBO projects would happen if ObamaCare was replaced with the past Republican plan H.R.
 3762 (hint: premiums are projected to double and 32 million are projected to be uninsured).
 This doesn’t mean a final “TrumpCare” plan will do this, it means that it could if it looks like the stock Republican plan.